 Imagine: you’re cruising through the supermarket when suddenly Baby spots a package of cookies on the shelf.
-The trip then takes a harsh turn, as he starts screaming and reaching, while you tell him to wait until you get home.
+The trip then takes a harsh turn, as they start screaming and reaching, while you tell them to wait until you get home.
 Cue the red face and tears (from you both).

-Later, as you call a friend to tell her about the mishap, she utters that dreaded phrase: “just wait until he turns two!”
+Later, as you call a friend to tell her about the mishap, she utters that dreaded phrase: “just wait until they turn two!”
 Click.

 Does it really get worse?